mahaloz/Noob-Pwner-Kit/README.md

 #### Sorting these chuncks
 When malloc() is activated we use chunks.
 Chunks are sorted in a few ways.
 1. Fast Bins
-It contains 10 types of chunks based on their size.
+It contains 10 types of chunks based on their size malloc() in bytes.
 ![alt text](https://cdn-images-1.medium.com/max/1600/1*vKesMDWlcOf0EHRMJKNIjg.png)

 They are sorted in LIFO (Last In, First Out).